School Science Lessons

 Atriplex cinerea, Coastal saltbush, Mudbrick Herb Cottage, See text below images.

-Atriplex, Daleys Fruit Tree Nursery
+Atriplex, Daleys Fruit Trees

 Orache, (Atriplex hortensis), red orache, arrach, garden orache, French spinach, mountain spinach, in soups and salad vegetable in France, ornamental, coloured variants, herbal medicine, treat sore throat and shrubs, alternative to spinach, Europe, now most regions, Amaranthaceae

-Deadly nightshade, (Atropa belladonna), "belladonna", dwale, fair lady, European mandrake, leaves and fruit poisonous, perennial, herbaceous plant, herbal medicine | Scopolamine | Anisodamine | used to produce | Atropine | formerly used for poisoned arrows, used to dilate pupil of eyes for female allurement, (Italian bella donna beautiful lady), Europe, Asia, North America, Solanaceae
+herbaceous plant, herbal medicine | Scopolamine | Anisodamine | used to produce | Atropine | formerly used for poisoned arrows, used to dilate pupil of eyes for female allurement, (Italian bella donna beautiful lady), Europe, Asia, North America, Solanaceae

-Midgen berry, (Austromyrtus dulcis), midyim berrylow straggly, highly ornamental shrub producing one of the best edible native fruits.
+Midgen berry, (Austromyrtus dulcis), midyim berrylow straggly, highly ornamental shrub producing one of the best edible native fruits

-Pink and silky young leaves about 2 cm long, white flowers are borne singly in the leaf axils, pale lilac or almost white with darker purple flecks currant-like fruits, aromatic delicious pulp, very soft skin, small seeds small, prolific fruiting plant, easy to grow from seed.
+Pink and silky young leaves about 2 cm long, white flowers are borne singly in the leaf axils, pale lilac or almost white with darker purple flecks currant-like fruits,

 Up to 2 m, shrub, full sun and part shade, needs moist. but well-drained soil, frost tolerant, fire retardant, decorative, attracts birds, edible berries said to be tastiest wild fruit, aromatic pulp, spectacular white fruit with blue spots, slight ginger flavour, Australian native food, Myrtaceae.